 Red light therapy looks simple.
 You turn on a panel, stand in front of it, and wait.
 Easy, right?

-Here’s the catch.
-Dosage and timing change everything.
+Here's the catch.
+How you use it and when you use it change everything.

 Too little light?
 You may feel nothing.

 Too much light?
-You could slow down results instead of helping them.
+You could slow down your results instead of helping them.

-That’s why this Red Light Therapy Dosage & Timing Guide exists.
-It breaks down how long to use red light therapy, how often to use it, and when to schedule sessions for real-world results.
+That's why this Red Light Therapy Usage and Timing Guide exists.
+It breaks down how long to use red light therapy, how often to schedule sessions, and when to fit them into your day for real-world results.
 Clear steps.
 Simple language.
 No guesswork.

 If you've asked yourself, "Am I using red light therapy the right way?" — you're in the right place.